Another Word For WELL_REASONED

 Adjective : Providing information; especially, providing useful or interesting information.

-Adjective : (in standards and specifications) Not specifying requirements, but merely providing information.
+Adjective : Of a standard or specification, not specifying requirements, but merely providing information.

 Adjective : (obsolete) Formative; having power to form.